 A treatment and rehabilitation plan is developed and forwarded to the ACC Case Manager.
 This can include any of the following, depending upon the clients needs:

-- Medical assessment with Neurologist or Neuropsychiatrist, to assess and treat headaches, sleep disturbances, mood disturbances
+- Medical assessment with Neurologist or other medical specialist experienced in concussion, to assess and treat headaches, sleep disturbances, mood disturbances and other physical symptoms

 - Neuropsychological screening assessment to assess cognitive function/deficits (how well your brain is thinking and processing information)

-- Allied health assessment, Neurophysiotherapy, Speech Language Therapy, or Occupational Therapy as appropriate, to further assess injury effects
+- Allied health assessment, Neurophysiotherapy, Speech Language Therapy, Occupational Therapy and other allied health disciplines such as Dietician as appropriate, to further assess injury effects

-- Psychological consultation sessions with a psychologist if needed to assist the client to manage any mood issues relating to their injury.
+- Psychological consultation sessions with a psychologist if needed following assessment

 - When ACC give approval the assessment/therapy commences.
 This can take place over weeks or months depending on need, therapy sessions can take place in the clients home, work, school, educational institute or where ever appropriate, including Concussion Service clinics around Wellington.